DIY Potting Soil Mix for Indoor and Container Plants

 I use a 3-in-1 meter to make sure I have pH correct.
 As a bonus, it also checks moisture in the soil so you can use it to know when you need to water your plants as well!
 In general, plants need a pH between 6-7 (slightly acidic to neutral).

 Depending on the compost you used, the pH may be too low.
 In this case, add small amounts of lime until you reach the desired pH.
 If the pH is over 7, you’ll need to use a soil acidifier to bring it back down.
-This chart shows the desired pH for many common plants.
+This page shows the desired pH for many common plants.
 I aim for 6.5 for all indoor plants.

 To make sure I have the pH correct, I mix a few days before I need it and re-check the pH over several days, adjusting as needed.